wur-bioinformatics/introduction-to-bioinformatics/week1.md

 A good example of how ontologies are represented as graphs is the biological process [hexose biosynthetic process](http://amigo.geneontology.org/amigo/term/GO:0019319), which has two parents: [hexose metabolic process](http://amigo.geneontology.org/amigo/term/GO:0019318) and [monosaccharide biosynthetic process](http://amigo.geneontology.org/amigo/term/GO:0046364).
 This reflects that biosynthetic process is a subtype of metabolic process and a hexose is a subtype of monosaccharide. ({numref}`go`).

 Edges between GO terms in the GO hierarchy can represent various relationships between genes and gene products.
 The four main relationship types used in the gene ontology are 'is a', 'part of', 'has part', and 'regulates'.
+%#% The four main relationships in gene ontology are listed above but are not visually represented until after the next figure (Figure so).
 :::{figure} images/Week1/go.png
 :alt: Go hierarchy
 :width: 55%